 Although CSP strives to reduce recidivism and address offenders' criminogenic needs while they are in the community, it is equally important for us to protect public safety by recognizing and responding when offenders are non-compliant with supervision.
 CSP views its ability to stabilize the revocation rate among re-entrants (e.g., parole and supervised release) over the past year, while continuing to mitigate threats to public safety, as a significant strategic accomplishment.
 We believe our evidence-based approach of focusing resources on the highest-risk offenders contributes significantly to reducing recidivism.
 It will be important moving forward to develop other measures of recidivism to show the impact of our strategies.
 CSP also monitors the manner in which supervision cases close each year.
-Cases that close successfully are defined by CSP as those that expire/terminate satisfactorily, expire/terminate unsatisfactorily, are returned to their sending jurisdiction in compliance, or are transferred to U.S. Probation.
+Cases that close successfully are defined by CSP as those that expire or terminate, are returned to their sending jurisdiction in compliance, or are transferred to U.S. Probation.
 Cases that close unsuccessfully are those that are revoked to incarceration, revoked unsatisfactorily, returned to their sending jurisdiction out of compliance, are pending USPC institutional hearing, or the offender has been deported.
 Cases that close for administrative reasons or death are classified as 'Other;' and are considered neither successful nor unsuccessful.
 These definitions are consistent with how releasing authorities define successful and unsuccessful cases.

-Following a notable decrease in the percentage of successful completions from FY 2016 to FY 2017, our successful completion rate has steadily increased over the past three years.
-In FY 2020, a total of 5,863 CSP supervision cases closed: 4,354 probation/DSA/CPO cases, 1,116 supervised release cases, and 393 parole cases.
-The table below shows that 4,177 (71.2 percent) of these case closures represented successful completions of supervision.
-We believe our evidence-based strategy of focusing increasing resources on the highest-risk offenders positively impacted our successful completion rate.
+In FY 2021, a total of 4,962 CSP supervision cases were closed: 3,508 probation/CPO/DSA cases; 1,017 supervised release cases; and 437 parole cases.
+The table below shows that 75.4 percent of these case closures represented successful completions of supervision.
+We believe our evidence-based strategy of focusing resources on the highest-risk offenders plays a considerable role in three-fourths of supervision cases closing successfully each year.

-Similar to previous years, a higher percentage of probation cases completed successfully (77.1 percent) compared to parole/supervised release cases (52.2 percent).
-This demonstrates a need for us to continue focusing resources on those offenders released from incarceration that present with high risk and high needs.
-While the percentage of probation cases closing successfully has been increasing since FY 2017, parole cases demonstrated steady decreases in successful completions since FY 2018, with success rates for that group dropping by seven percentage points over the past two years.
-On the other hand, the percentage of successful supervised release cases, which remained steady from FY 2018 to FY 2019, increased by nearly 14 percentage points over the last year.
+Consistent with previous years, a higher percentage of probation cases were completed successfully (over 80 percent) compared to parole and supervised release cases (approximately 60 percent each).
+This demonstrates a need for us to continue focusing resources on those offenders released from incarceration that demonstrate higher risk and higher needs.
+While the percentage of successfully closed probation cases has increased steadily from FY 2018 to FY 2020, the percentage of successfully closed parole and supervised release cases decreased steadily during that time.
+The success rate increased substantially across all supervision types from FY 2020 to FY 2021.